Skip to content

 Copyright 2013 James Marsh

-The stream is flowing at a good level and clear most of the time.
-It is fluctuating.
-We received a good report from a customer fishing this past week.
+The stream is flowing near a normal level and clear.
+We received two good reports from customers fishing this past week.
 Good hatches are taking place.
 Our articulated streamers are catching some big browns.

 Water Temperature: 60 (varies on location)